Corneal Collagen Cross Linking In Myrtle Beach, South Carolina

 In April 2016, after conducting rigorous testing and reviewing case studies, the FDA approved the CXL procedure as an effective treatment for slowing down the progression of Keratoconus.

-Recovery time can be different for each patient, especially depending on the type of CXL chosen.
+Recovery time can be different for each patient, and depends on the type of CXL chosen.
 For the Epi-off procedure, there may be some pain felt over a few days’ time.
 As the epi heals, the pain will lessen and eventually fade completely.
 It may take up to a week and a half to resume normal activities.
 If the Epi-on version was done, then recovery time tends to be quicker and virtually painless.

 Most eye doctors recommend not wearing contact lenses in the first few days following Collagen Cross-Linking.
 Others suggest waiting several weeks, but this is contingent upon the type of CXL performed on the patient.